 Research shows that over 17 million people suffer from arthritis and musculoskeletal (MSK) conditions across the UK.
 Alongside lower back pain, neck and shoulder pain are among the most common of these – particularly in older adults.

 Age is a large risk factor for MSK conditions, simply due to the wear and tear our bodies experience throughout everyday life.
-However, while we can’t control our age, we can control other factors that affect neck and shoulder health, such as posture and sleeping position.
+However, while we can’t control our age, we can control other factors that affect neck and shoulder health, such as posture and our sleeping position.

 If you’ve been experiencing neck or shoulder pain recently, it’s important to find ways to manage your symptoms and treat the root cause.
 MSK conditions can impact mobility and make daily activities more difficult.
 As a result, MSK pain has been linked with a greater risk of depression, anxiety, and social isolation.